DeGirum/docker-degirum/aiserverax/README.md

 The `--privileged` parameter is required so that the PySDK server can have write access to `/sys/bus/pci` directories.

-You connect to the AI server by providing the IP address or the host name of the Docker host computer when connecting the the model zoo:
+You connect to the AI server by providing the IP address or the host name of the Docker host computer when connecting the model zoo:

     import degirum as dg
     zoo = dg.connect(<docker host or IP> [, <cloud zoo URL>, <cloud access token>])